 Mix to prepare the cake batter.

-Add the batter to the cake pan in evenly distributed dollops across the surface.
+Add the batter to the cake pan in evenly distributed dollops across the surface over the pecan layer.

-Then spread the batter out with an oiled spatula, butter knife or spoon.
+Then spread the cake batter out with an oiled spatula, butter knife or spoon.

-Next, melt the butter and cream cheese together in a small saucepan.
+Next, melt the butter and cream cheese together in a small saucepan to make cream cheese filling/topping.
+Add vanilla to cream cheese mixture if using.

-Beat the powdered sugar into the melted butter and cream cheese with a hand mixer until smooth.
+Beat the powdered sugar into the melted butter cream cheese with a hand mixer until smooth to create cream cheese frosting.

 Yes, you can use a stand mixer or beat it with a whisk if you have the endurance.

-Scoop on the cream cheese mixture, just as you did with the cake batter... in well-dispersed dollops.
+Scoop on dollops of cream cheese frosting on top of the cake batter... in well-dispersed dollops.

 Then swirl the batter around with a chopstick or a butter knife.

-Cool before serving or scoop some out warm and serve like a dump cake.
+Cool before serving or get some out warm and serve like a dump cake with a scoop of vanilla ice cream or whipped cream on top.
 Speaking of dump cakes, if you like this dessert, you will probably like my Oreo dump cake recipe too!

 Ingredients